portworx/px-dev/install_run_ubuntu.md

      	Total Used    	:  3.7 GiB
 ```

-You have now completed setup of PX-Lite on your first server.
+You have now completed setup of PX-Dev on your first server.
 To increase capacity and enable high availability, repeat the same steps on each of the remaining two servers.
 Run pxctl status to view the cluster status.
-Afterwards, continue  with [Quick Start Guides](https://github.com/portworx/px-lite/blob/master/README.md#install--and-quick-start-guides) for application scenarios that use PX-Lite.
+Afterwards, continue  with [Quick Start Guides](https://github.com/portworx/px-dev/blob/master/README.md#install--and-quick-start-guides) for application scenarios that use PX-Dev.